kentcdodds/testing-node-apps/README.md

 - **Dominic the Document** 📜 will give you links to useful documentation
 - **Berry the Bomb** 💣 will be hanging around anywhere you need to blow stuff up (delete code)
+- **Peter the Product Manager** 👨‍💼 helps us know what our users want
 - **Alfred the Alert** 🚨 will occasionally show up in the test failures with potential explanations for why the tests are failing.